My Heavenly Hockey Club: Characters

 Ginta Ayuhara is in his first year in high school and he is Kinta's younger twin.
 His first love is Ran-chan, the younger twin of his brother's first love.
 He believes (like his brother) that they look nothing alike and have opposite taste in girls.
 Because Hana gave him the wrong information about the kind of man Ran-chan likes, his plans didn't work out.

 Reception

 My Heavenly Hockey Club received generally positive reviews.
 Kai-Ming Cha, reviewing the first volume for IGN, wrote that "both pacing and storytelling are fluid."
 Johanna Draper Carlson, writing for Comings Worth Reading, said that events in the series were often "predictable" but "still very funny."

 The series also received some criticism.
 Theron Martin of Anime News Network wrote that the first volume "won't dazzle you with its quality" but "may be enough to amuse."

-The first volume has a 3.76 average rating on Goodreads.